 For more info please check out “Eating the Right Protein on the Ketogenic Diet“

-To a normal, healthy person, pea protein should NOT be difficult to digest.
+To a regular, healthy person, pea protein should NOT be difficult to digest.
 In fact, many customers have shared their relief upon finding pea protein, being easier to digest than a whey/dairy-based protein.
-Then again, this depends on your definition of “difficult to digest”—Does it mean gas and bloating?
+Then again, this depends on what is specifically meant by “difficulty to digest”—Does it mean gas and bloating?
 Or scientifically, does pea protein have a low “digestibility”?

 Those who do experience gas/bloating from pea protein, may have an intolerance to peas, or the starches in them.
 People with Irritable Bowel Syndrome (IBS) in particular tend to have issues with the starches/fiber found in peas/beans.
 Although our pea protein is processed to remove most of the starch/fiber, there are small amounts left that may affect someone with IBS or who is very sensitive to said starches.
 Alternately, consuming more than 1 serving at a time may also be increasing exposure to those starches.

 If you experience a heavy feeling in the stomach after consuming pea protein, that is just a result of it being a protein and the reason why dietary proteins aid with satiety.
 It’s entirely normal.
 Pea protein in particular becomes very thick when mixed with liquids, so it may sit in your stomach and digest slowly.

 Scientifically, the digestibility of a protein refers to how much of the protein gets absorbed by the body.
 Our pea protein has been tested to be 100% digestible.